watameln/creator-docs/content/en-us/education/developer/beta-testing-experiences.md

 description: Learn common methods of beta testing on Roblox, recommended for success metrics, and options for community feedback.
 ---

 Developers on the Roblox platform have a strong culture of conducting beta tests in order to get feedback from the community and to begin collecting analytics about their user base.
-There's several ways to collect user feedback, starting with closed betas and then moving to open betas after the initial feedback has been addressed.
+There are several ways to collect user feedback, starting with closed betas and then moving to open betas after the initial feedback has been addressed.

 ## Testing Options